-Changes in this permit include the addition of E.coli.
+Changes in this permit include the addition of final effluent limits for ammonia and the removal of temperature.
 See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the reporting of Non-detects.
+Special conditions were updated to include the reporting of Non-detects and bypass reporting requirements.
+This facility is currently being operated by Mr. Cort Dietz who is the court-appointed receiver.